X8shades/Dune/Haupt Charaktere/Leto Atreides II.md

 Know-How:
 - is already on the council
 - very smart and has genetic memory
-- because of the living skin-suit he is now very strong
+- because of the living skin-suit he is now very strong and can communicate with [[Worms]]

 Interessantes:
 - has memories only his father [[Paul Atreides (†)]] should posses